medblocks/medblocks-blog/_posts/2021-01-26-introducing-medblocks-ui.md

 ## Upload web template
 Once the web template is ready, open the Medblocks UI website at: https://sidharthramesh.github.io/medblocks-ui/#/settings.
 Click on the Add template button and upload the web template that you just got from the previous step.

-If all goes well, your template should show up like so:
+If all goes well, your template should show up like so

 ![upload webtemplate](/assets/blog/medblocks-ui/upload_webtemplate.png){: .mx-auto.d-block :}